 Charlotte is conveniently located with easy accessibility to Lansing, Battle Creek, and Jackson, within close proximity to I-69, I-96 and I-94.
 We are a community that values its history, but is always looking to the future.
 Our historic homes and buildings will remind you of another era, while our state-of-the-art middle school, performing arts center, athletic facilities and aquatic center meet the needs of a technologically advancing world.
 Hayes Green Beach Hospital continues to be a source of pride as evidenced by the community’s support of several expansions to provide area residents the best medical care available.
 Charlotte’s economic base is stable, with a variety of important businesses like community anchor Spartan Motors.
 As the proud seat of Eaton County, Charlotte is also home to the Eaton County governmental complex.

-The fire department and its core of volunteers is one of the best in the state, and a second fire station has just been built near the Charlotte Public Schools complex and the Dean Industrial Park.
+The fire department and its core of volunteers is one of the best in the state, and a second fire station was built in 2008 near the Charlotte Public Schools complex and the Dean Industrial Park.
 The police department continues to serve and protect with continuous training and community policing efforts.
 The Department of Public Works maintains the City’s infrastructure (water, sewer, streets, recycling center, and parks) and continues to make improvements to those services.
 Please visit each of the City Departments described on this website to better understand their vital roles in the day-to-day operations of the City.

 The greatest asset of any community is the people who reside and work there, and Charlotte is no exception.
-From our youth to our senior citizens, we care deeply about the City’s success and much has been accomplished through a variety of collaborative efforts.
+From our youth to our senior citizens, we care deeply about the City’s success.
+Much has been accomplished through a series of collaborative efforts with local nonprofit organizations, other area governments and businesses.
 We are constantly taking steps to improve the quality of life for our families and have made significant progress.
-Working together, the people of Charlotte now have the Eaton Area Senior Center, which serves as a hub of senior activity in our community.
-We also have a beautiful skate park that attracts users from all over the state, sand volleyball, and an 18-hole disc golf course within Lincoln Park.
-A sledding hill and ice skating rink are across the street from Lincoln Park and a new pavilion and restroom facility were recently built in Dean Park.
+I hope each resident will find opportunities to participate in making Charlotte a vital community.